Editorial Style Guide

 proved, proven—Use proved as the past participle, proven as an adjective only: She has proved her case.
 It is a proven remedy.

 punctuation, styling—Generally, punctuation marks take same style or font of type as the main or surrounding text: It took him 10 years to read War and Peace!
-Her favorite Hal Ashby films are Harold and Maude, Coming Home, and Being There.
+Her favorite films are Harold and Maude and Who’s Afraid of Virginia Woolf?
 (See italicized words.)

 Q